 Let’s play devil’s advocate for a moment and consider the downside.
 Yes, there are some releases that

 require deserve an experience which is inherently more… cinematic.
 Large scale.
 Visual spectacles intended to be taken in through more traditional visual spectacle mediums.
 There’s also a growing contention that the consumption of content in this space through smaller screens takes something away from the craft.
 That much is true.
-If you were to ask 100 people if they wanted to see No Time To Die or Top Gun: Maverick on their laptop or on the big screen, the response would overwhelmingly favour the latter.
+If you were to ask 100 people if they wanted to see No Time To Die, Top Gun: Maverick, or Tenet on their laptop or on the big screen, the response would overwhelmingly favour the latter.
+In fact, AT&T CEO John Stankey has put his foot down and stated on the record that Tenet will not be streamed before a theatrical release.
+Ever.
+So we should all stop asking.

 In the year 2020, however, the latter option may not be on the cards unless people are happy with forgoing the promised date for one scheduled way down the line.
-Judging by the reaction of No Time To Die’s delay, I’m guessing that’ll be a resounding “no”.
+Judging by the reaction of No Time To Die, Top Gun: Maverick, and Tenet’s delay, I’m guessing that’ll be a resounding “no”.
 Aside from that, the development of home entertainment technology is hitting such a pace, there may invariably be a day where the theatre becomes obsolete.
 The only thing really being held ransom is the access to new releases.

 Then there’s the issue of fair competition, cartels and monopolies with certain content.
 There is also a growing contention that Netflix has become almost too dominant, too powerful in the realm of licensed content.
 To the point where those approved by their formula reigns king, while everything else – all the smaller indie productions – are left to die.
 This latter point would be more concerning, had it not been for the fact that they just collaborated with indie creative powerhouse, A24, for the Safdie Brother’s Uncut Gems.